codervichar/WhatsAppAudio2Text/backend/README.md

 - ✅ **Validation** with Joi
 - 📝 **Logging** with Morgan
 - 🚀 **Production Ready** with error handling and graceful shutdown
+- 📱 **WhatsApp Integration** with country code support for international phone numbers

 ## Tech Stack